alf45tar/PedalinoMini/README.md

 - If it doesn't receive any SSID and password during the next 15 seconds it enters into WPS mode
 - Press WPS button on your WiFi router
 - If it doesn't receive any SSID and password during the next 15 seconds it switch to AP mode
-- In AP mode Pedalino create a WiFi network called 'Pedalino-XXXXXXXX' waiting connection from clients.
+- In AP mode PedalinoMini™ create a WiFi network called 'Pedalino-XXXXXXXX' waiting connection from clients.
 The required password is XXXXXXXX (uppercase).
 XXXXXXXX is a variable string.
 - Reboot Pedalino to restart the procedure.